Vision Street Wear: Vision Street Wear brand

 With a surging popularity of skateboarding in the mid 1980s, Vision Sports launched the 'Vision Street Wear' brand, making clothing, and later shoes, as well as shifting targeting to include the BMX industry.
 The bold logo was designed by Greg Evans and inspired by the Frankie Goes to Hollywood "FRANKIE SAYS RELAX" t-shirts popular in summer 1984.

 Brand Sale & Licensing

 The 'Vision' trademark was sold in 2004 to Collective Brands, a subsidiary of Payless ShoeSource.
 In 2009, the company attempted to relaunch the Vision brand with an exclusive deal through Finish Line.

 In 2014, Authentic Brands Group LLC acquired the licensing rights to Vision from Collective Brands.

-In popular culture

-The Vision Psycho Stick skateboard is featured on the 1987 INXS album Kick.

-A Vision shirt is prominently featured in the 1990 music video for EMF's Unbelievable.

-Brazilian drummer Igor Cavalera, formerly of Sepultura, was seen wearing a Vision shirt during the band's performance on Matéria Prima in 1991.